Vermont Maple Glazed Pig Candy

 Several readers have written to tell me that they've won their local rib-off with these ribs but do not use this recipe for a Kansas City Barbecue Society (KCBS) or Memphis Barbecue Network (MBN) competition.
 The judges there usually only give awards to classic red sauces like my Kansas City Classic.
 But serve them to friends and neighbors and they will worship you!

 1 cup apple juice

 About the maple syrup.
 Make sure to use real maple syrup, not the fake stuff.
 Interestingly, the less expensive, darker, Grade B maple syrup is slightly better for this recipe and most cooking.

-1) Set up your cooker for indirect cooking and get the indirect side to 225°F.
+1) Set up your cooker for 2 zone cooking and get the indirect side to 225°F.

 2) Skin 'n' trim your ribs.

-3) Coat liberally with the vegetable oil and then Meathead's Memphis Dust and massage it in.
+3) Wet the surface with water and then sprinkle on 1/2 teaspoon of kosher salt per pound of meat.
+If you can do this the night before, please do.
+Otherwise anytime prior to cooking will do.
+The sprinkle with Meathead's Memphis Dust, enough to coat the surface, and massage it in.
 This is a bit more rub than I usually recommend, but much of it comes off during the Texas Crutch, below.
-If you can, wrap them in plastic wrap and refrigerate overnight.

-4) Roast St. Louis Cut ribs or spareribs for 3 hours on your smoker or grill, and use wood for smoke for the first hour.
-If you are using baby back ribs, roast for 1.5 hours, with smoke for the first hour.
+4) Roast St. Louis Cut ribs or spareribs for 3 hours on your smoker or the indirect side of your grill, and use wood for smoke for the first hour.
+If you are using baby back ribs, smoke roast for 1.5 hours, with smoke for the first hour.

-5) Then wrap them in foil with the apple juice as described in the Texas Crutch technique article and cook in foil for 30 minutes.
+5) Then wrap them tightly in two layeres of foil with the apple juice as described in the Texas Crutch technique article and cook in foil for 30 minutes.